 The Combined Masters in Social Welfare/Doctorate in Social Welfare Program (MSW/PhD) is designed for applicants who wish to pursue a continuous program of study leading to the master’s and doctoral degrees and who have a strong interest in and an exceptional capacity for research and scholarly work.

 In addition to the requirements for the PhD, combined program students complete a modified curriculum plan and the field placements within one of the MSW program concentrations.
-The program requires a minimum of three years of full-time course work and at least one additional year to complete the dissertation.
+The program requires a minimum of four years of full-time course work and at least one additional year to complete the dissertation.

 Combined MSW/PhD students can pursue course and field work in one of five concentrations: